 This is an easy walk/hike to the waterfall (Taughannock Falls) or you can see it from high above without having to go into any trail.
 Along the way there, you will pass a beautiful stream where you’ll likely see kids swimming and enjoying the natural pools.

-Here is a Tik Tok video of my visit there.
+- Here is a Tik Tok video of my visit there.

 At least a half-day trip to the beautiful town of Corning, New York is a must for art, history, and culture enthusiasts.
 In Corning, you will find two must-visit museums: the Corning Glass Museum and Rockwell Museum.
 If time permits, consider strolling through the town’s historic center and Market Street for good food and boutique shopping.

-13) Corning Glass Museum + Studio
+17) Corning Glass Museum + Workshops ★

-14) Rockwell Museum
+18) The Rockwell Museum ★

-The museum puts it beautifully: “The people, land, and ideas that shape America through the eyes of American artists.”
+The museum puts it beautifully, it is about “the people, land, and ideas that shape America through the eyes of American artists.”

 Wineries in the Finger Lakes

-Please note, there are over a hundred wineries in this region and people have different predilections to the wines/tastes they may prefer.
+Please note – there are over a hundred wineries in this region and people have different predilections to the wines/tastes they may prefer.
 These are my suggestions based on taste, recognition/accolades, and ambiance.

 Two unique types of wine that I personally recommend trying in the Finger Lakes are Riesling and Cayuga White.
 The former is renowned in the region as one of the best in the world and the latter was invented by local Cornell students!

-15) JR Dill Winery
+20) JR Dill Winery

-If you love white wine + lake side views surrounded by beautiful pine trees, then this is the place to stop by!
+If you love white wine + lakeside views surrounded by beautiful pine trees, then this is the place to stop by!
 My friend and I both left carrying white wine bottles.
 And that’s after a long consideration between three white wine bottles!

-Location: Burdett, NY (Seneca Lake)
+- Location: Burdett, NY (Seneca Lake)

-16) Wagner Vineyards Estate Winery
+21) Wagner Vineyards Estate Winery